-If a Non-U.S. Holder of our class A common stock is engaged in a trade or business in the United States, and if the dividends are effectively connected with the conduct of this trade or business, the Non-U.S. Holder, although exempt from United States withholding tax, will generally have to include such dividend in income as ordinary income when received and the Non-U.S. Holder will be required to provide a properly executed IRS Form W-8ECI in order to claim an exemption from withholding tax.
-These Non-U.S. Holders should consult their own tax advisors with respect to other tax consequences of the ownership of our class A common stock, including the possible imposition of a branch profits tax at 30% (or at a reduced rate under an applicable United States income tax treaty) for corporate Non-U.S. Holders.
+If a Non-U.S. Holder of a debenture is engaged in a trade or business in the United States, and if interest on the debenture is effectively connected with the conduct of this trade or business, the Non-U.S. Holder, although exempt from the withholding tax discussed above, will generally be taxed in the same manner as a U.S. Holder (see "Tax Consequences to U.S. Holders" above), except that the holder will be required to provide a properly executed IRS Form W-8ECI in order to claim an exemption from withholding tax.
+These holders should consult their own tax advisors with respect to other U.S. tax consequences of the ownership and disposition of notes, including the possible imposition of a branch profits tax at a rate of 30% (or a lower U.S. income tax treaty rate) for corporate non-U.S. holders.